Towards Measuring and Modeling "Culture" in LLMs: A Survey: Conclusion

 \section{Conclusion}

-In this survey, we explored how language and culture are connected and stressed the importance of large language models' (LLMs) understanding of cultural differences.
-Despite the tremendous progress in NLP, culture still remains as one of the hardest aspects of language that the models still struggle with.
-The amorphous nature of culture and the fact that it is always contextual and situated -- an aspect that textual data can rarely capture in its entirety, creates bottlenecks for text-based LLMs to master cultural nuances.
-We have attempted here to provide a holistic view of the research program on evaluation of cultural inclusion in LLMs by situating the current work in a broader landscape of ``culture,'' thereby identifying gaps and potential scope of future research.
+In this survey, we explored how language and culture are connected and stressed the importance of LLMs' understanding of cultural differences.
+We have attempted here to provide a holistic view of the research program on evaluation of cultural inclusion in LLMs by situating the current work within a broader landscape of ``culture," thereby identifying gaps and potential scope of future research.
+Despite the tremendous progress in NLP, culture remains as one of the hardest aspects of language that the models still struggle with.
+The amorphous nature of culture and the fact that it is always contextual and situated, which is to say that there is always a need for ``thick descriptions"~\cite{geertz1973interpretation} -- an aspect that digital text corpora can rarely capture in its entirety, creates bottlenecks for text-based LLMs to master cultural nuances.
+Digitally under-represented cultures are more likely to get represented by their ``thin descriptions" created by ``outsiders" on the digital space, which can further aggravate the biases and stereotypes.